 - It commonly causes irritation (itching and breakouts) and can cause pores to become clogged.

-FDC Lakes and Dyes: Some studies have shown that dyes/lakes have a neuro-toxic effect on the brain.
+FDC Lakes and Dyes: Some studies have shown that dyes/lakes may have a (neuro) toxic effect on the brain, especially young children.

 Sodium Lauryl Sulfate: (SLS) is a harsh (caustic) detergent, also known as a surfactant, which breaks down the surface tension of water.
 It can actually damage the outer layer of the skin, the stratum corium, causing dryness, roughness, scaliness, fissuring, loss of flexibility and reduction of the barrier damage to the moisture retaining ability of the cellular level resulting in water loss and loss of water binding ability.